Leslie Cheung: Personal life

-In 1999, at a party to raise relief funds in the aftermath of the Taiwan earthquake, Cheung participated in a fried rice tasting event.
-He donated HK$250,000 for a bowl of rice; this was matched by fan donations, bringing the total to HK$500,000.

-In 2000, Sun Entertainment opened the "Star Second-hand Shop", where second-hand goods donated by celebrities were auctioned to raise money for the "Sun Love Fund".
-Leslie Cheung was known for his very good fashion sense and he was the first to donate three well-loved, carefully selected pieces to the auction.
-Leslie also donated his beloved badminton racket to IDclub Taiwan, to be auctioned to raise money for the children's cancer fund.

-In 1999 and 2000, he appeared in TVB charity shows to help raise funds for ECSAF, in which he was appointed a goodwill ambassador in 2002.

-In 2003, Cheung donated HK$100,000 to the Seedling protection fund, who were holding a large-scale charity night on the 12th of March.
-He told his party guests to give him cash instead of presents, then he donated all of the money that he received to the fund.

-Death and legacy
+Death

 Cheung died by suicide on 1 April 2003 at 6:43 pm (HKT).
 He leapt from the 24th floor of the Mandarin Oriental hotel, located in the Central district of Hong Kong Island.
 He left a suicide note saying that he had been suffering from depression.

-As one of the most popular performers in Asia, Cheung's death broke the hearts of millions of his fans across Asia and shocked the Asian entertainment industry and Chinese community worldwide.
-The day after Cheung's death, his partner Daffy Tong confirmed that Cheung suffered from clinical depression and had been seeing Professor Felice Lieh Mak, a famous therapist, for treatment for almost a year.
+After the jumping, an informant told police, "someone fainted on the roadside", so only ambulances arrived at the scene and did not attract a large number of reporters; thus there were no photos of the scene.
+The news of Cheung's death shocked the Chinese communities worldwide.
+The day after Cheung's death, his partner Daffy Tong confirmed that Cheung had been suffering from clinical depression and had been seeing Professor Felice Lieh Mak for treatment for almost a year.
 He also revealed that Cheung had previously attempted suicide in November 2002.
-Later at his funeral, Cheung's niece disclosed that her uncle had severe clinical depression and suffered much over the past year.
-He was buried in Po Fook Hill, Shatin.

-Despite the risk of infection from SARS and the WHO's warning on traveling to Hong Kong, tens of thousands attended Cheung's memorial service, which was held for the public, on 7 April 2003, including celebrities and other fans, many from other parts of the world such as mainland China, Taiwan, Korea, Japan, Southeast Asia, the United States, and Canada.
+Despite the epidemic of SARS and the WHO's warning on travelling to Hong Kong, tens of thousands attended Cheung's memorial service on 7 April 2003, including celebrities and fans from China, Taiwan, Korea, Japan, Southeast Asia, the United States, and Canada.
 Cheung's funeral was held on 8 April 2003.
-For almost a month, Cheung's death dominated newspaper headlines in Hong Kong and his songs were constantly on the air.
+Three of Cheung's friends, director Tsui Hark, lyricist James Wong, and singer Jacky Cheung, delivered eulogies.
+Tsui Hark, Jacky Cheung, Stanley Kwan, Eddie Lau, Tony Leung Ka-Fai, Lin Xi, Lau Chun-Ho, and Law Kin-Kei served as pallbearers.
+Cheung was buried in Po Fook Hill, Shatin.
 His final album, Everything Follows the Wind (一切隨風), was released three months after his death.